dask/dask/docs/source/spark.rst

 ~~~~~

 Spark began its life aimed at the thousand node cluster case.
 As such it
-thinks well about worker failures and tight integration with data-local file
+thinks well about worker failures and integration with data-local file systems
-systems like the Hadoop FileSystem (HDFS).
+like the Hadoop FileSystem (HDFS).
 That being said, Spark can run in
 standalone mode on a single machine.

 Dask began its life building out parallel algorithms for numerical array
 computations on a single computer.
 As such it thinks well about low-latency
 scheduling, low memory footprints, shared memory, and efficient use of local
 disk.
-That being said dask can run on a distributed cluster.
+That being said dask can run on a `distributed cluster`_.

 Java Python Performance